-1994: LB 1290 required the adjusted value or full assessable property valuations to be determined for each school district, by the Department of Property Taxation and Assessment, for use in the school aid formula.
+1994: LB 1290 required the adjusted value or full assessable property valuations to be determined for each school district, by the Property Assessment Division, for use in the school aid formula.
 This provision "levels the playing field" and prevents a school district from receiving an unfair advantage in the school aid formula if their property valuations are at a lower level than other school districts.